elementary-Inc/blog/_posts/2023/2023-07-05-updates-for-june-2023.md

 * Fix a regression with duplicate Files, Jeremy
 * Fix some issues regarding folder sizes
 * Avoid showing temp files when renaming or replacing files

-## System Settings

-Online accounts settings, "ImapDialog: Fix freeze when a server sends no response", "ImapDialog: Store most initial setup keys" thanks to Leonhard

-Applications:
-* Show autostart apps created by background portal thanks to @Marukesu
-* Rewrite defaults view and startup view to be more responsive, use modern design patterns, lots of code cleanup
-* Better screenreader names thanks to @lenemter
-* Permission reset to default button now insensitive when resetting would do nothing thanks to @lenemter

-Display:
-* Nightlight can now be set warmer
-* Slight redesign of nightlight settings
-* New filters view with color assistance and monochrome filters
-* More accurate display resolution options thanks to vjr

 ## Panel